• Menu

 1. Confirmation of a potential internship must be obtained before applying for the scholarship.
 Students must have arranged a potential internship, and have the internship supervisor submit an internship agreement form indicating their support for having the student as an intern, if the scholarship is awarded.

-2. Priority will be given to students who have established relationships with mentors on campus including UCSC Career Coaches, Educational Opportunity Program (EOP) Advisors, department internship coordinators, and/or faculty mentors.
+2. Priority will be given to students who have established relationships with mentors on campus including UCSC Career Coaches, Educational Opportunity Program (EOP) Advisors, department internship coordinators or advisors, college advisors, and/or faculty mentors.

 3. The application will require students to articulate how the proposed internship experience will enhance their career and professional growth.
-Students will also need to upload a resume and a summer budget.
+Students will also need to upload a resume.

-4. If awarded, students must participate in a pre-internship workshop to help prepare them for their experience, such as building basic skills for workplace success, and in a post-internship meeting presenting their reflections on the internship experience.
+4. If awarded, students must participate in a pre-internship workshop in late May to help prepare them for their experience, such as building basic skills for workplace success, and in a post-internship workshop in September presenting their reflections on the internship experience.

 5. Students are expected to provide a short report on their experience at the end of the internship.
 Guidelines will be provided for this report.